Homeschooling in Utah

 Resources for Homeschooling in Utah

-Home schooling in Utah is great!
-There are so many resources available to homeschoolers that it is hard to decide which to pick because they all sound so interesting.
-There is never a lack of people to get advice from, be mentored by or get hands on help, when I have a question or problem.
+Homeschooling in Utah is great!
+There are so many resources available to homeschoolers that it is hard to decide which to choose.
+There is never a lack of people to get advice from, be mentored by, or to get hands on help from.

-There are many resources for home schoolers such as these email groups through Yahoo:
+Many families are part of homeschool co-ops that meet once or twice a week to share their experiences with each other.
+There are many resources for homeschoolers such as these email groups through Yahoo:

 Time4Learning is vibrant, engaging, educational, and funny.
 It sure beats our previous homeschool curriculum which was textbook/workbook based.